shreeparab1890/Texti-Text-Utility/README.md

-You can check the demo of the same here: https://texti.netlify.app/
+You can check the demo at:
+https://texti.netlify.app/

 # Getting Started with Create React App